joelbreit/Notes/Programming/Databases/SQL.md

 ## Command Categories

-1. **Data Definition Language (DDL)**: Commands that define the structure of a database, including creating, altering, and dropping tables.
+1. **Data Definition Language (DDL)**: commands that define the structure of a database, e.g. creating, altering, and dropping tables
-2. **Data Manipulation Language (DML)**: Commands that manipulate data in a database, including inserting, updating, and deleting records.
+2. **Data Manipulation Language (DML)**: commands that manipulate data in a database, e.g. inserting, updating, and deleting records
-3. **Data Query Language (DQL)**: Commands that retrieve data from a database, including selecting, filtering, and sorting records.
+3. **Data Query Language (DQL)**: commands that retrieve data from a database, e.g. selecting, filtering, and sorting records
-4. **Data Control Language (DCL)**: Commands that control access to data in a database, including granting and revoking permissions.
+4. **Data Control Language (DCL)**: commands that control access to data in a database, e.g. granting and revoking permissions
-5. **Transaction Control Language (TCL)**: Commands that manage transactions in a database, including committing and rolling back changes.
+5. **Transaction Control Language (TCL)**: commands that manage transactions in a database, e.g. committing and rolling back changes

 ## Data Definition Language (DDL)